Most Recent Update:

 I also want to mention that Silk has two brand new flavors packaged in large 24 oz tubs.
 Their vanilla flavor would be perfect as a non-dairy base for a creamy, crunchy, fruity smoothie bowl, and at 9 grams of protein per serving, I’m pretty sure you’ll be satisfied through lunchtime.
 The other flavor is plain, and I am looking forward to finding it in my area–it’s so new I can’t find it here yet–but it is on my radar, because I have a creamy, intensely-flavored French onion dip in mind for when I find some!
 And since there are no flavorings or fruit purees that “dilute” the cultured soy in the plain flavor, it packs a serious 11 grams of protein per serving.
 Impressive.

 Just look at that blueberry action up there.
 Before baking, I like to top my muffins with a few additional whole blueberries because I love the purple color of the juices that soak into the muffin.
 It gets your mouth ready for intense blueberry flavor.
 If you don’t like the look, by all means, leave the extra berries off the top and maybe top them with some gluten-free streusel or crumble mixture for a bit of textural contrast.
 Either way, do give these gluten-free, egg-free, dairy free blueberry muffins a try.
 I think you’ll really like them.
 They come together quickly, and you can have hot fresh muffins on the table and ready to serve in about thirty minutes.

 Shop This Recipe

 Before we get to the recipe, here are my recommendations for products and equipment that can make your life easier when making these–or any–muffins.
-As always, thank you for supporting PCO by shopping through my affiliate links.

 And now, on with the muffins!